 Obviously, there will be some commitments which mean you can’t just go taking naps willy-nilly, but do what you can to rest.
 Sit rather than stand, take a bath rather than shower, or order pizza instead of cooking.
 Whatever you can do to conserve energy during this phase, do it.

 Your body is shedding your uterine lining.
-Yes, that sounds like a big task (I mean, it kinda bloody is) so it’s perfectly acceptable for you to feel tired.
+Yes, that sounds like a big task (I mean, it kinda bloody is – pun intended) so it’s perfectly acceptable for you to feel tired.
 Taking it easier, especially during the first two days of your period, and restoring some much needed energy will save you from burnout later on in your cycle.
-Taking a couple of days to slow down means you will be able to make the most of the high energy you experience during ovulation.
+If it’s available to you, taking a couple of days to slow down means you will be able to make the most of the high energy you experience during ovulation.

 I know, so often we’re out to please everyone and we hate saying no unless we have a “legit excuse”.
 But guess what, even if you aren’t prioritising self care throughout the rest of your cycle, during your period it’s paramount.
-Oh, and FYI, your period absolutely is a legit excuse to look after yourself.
-As Claire Baker puts it in her book, 50 Things You Need To Know About Periods, “Think of your period as the pit stop of your month… if there’s one week of your cycle I encourage you to prioritize yourself, this is it.”
+Oh, and FYI, you really don’t need your period or any other “legit excuse” to prioritise looking after yourself.
+But, as Claire Baker puts it in her book, 50 Things You Need To Know About Periods, “Think of your period as the pit stop of your month… if there’s one week of your cycle I encourage you to prioritize yourself, this is it.”

 You don’t have to completely shut off while you’re bleeding and let everyone else to run around after you (although, if this is an option I’d definitely be inclined to indulge), but asking someone else to help you out is no bad thing.